PipesAndFiltersProject/ProcessorNode/README.md

 ## Usage and example app

-The basic usage of ProcessorNode includes:
+The basic usage of ProcessorNode is as follows:

 1. Implementing application specific extension(s) of `DataItem` classes by subclassing `DataItem`. `DataItem` is an abstraction of *data* handled by the Nodes.
 2. Implementing application specific *data handlers* by extending the `DataHandler` class,
 3. Configuring the Node using a *configuration file*, including configuration items known by ProcessorNode, as well as application specific configurations,
-2. Creating a `ProcessorNode` object,
+2. Creating a `ProcessorNode` object instance,
 3. Calling ProcessorNode's `configure` passing the configuration file as a parameter,
 4. Adding *handlers* implemented in step 2 to handle application specific data items implemented in step 1.
     * see `DataHandler` and extensions of it from DirWatcher as examples,
 5. Calling ProcessorNode's `start()` to begin processing incoming/outgoing data packages according to application specific implementation.

-### Example project

 An example app build on top of ProcessorNode can be found in the [DirWatcher](https://bitbucket.org/anttijuu/dirwatcher) project.
 It follows the fan-in style of architecture explained above so that there is one last Node receiving packages from leaf Nodes (no intermediate Nodes in between).
 DirWatcher does not support remote configuration currently.